Police: No charges in death of child mauled by family dogs

 LOUISVILLE, Ky.
-(WAVE) - A young child has died after he was found to have been mauled by two dogs belonging to his family.
+(WAVE) - A young child died Tuesday after he was found to have been mauled by two dogs belonging to his family.

 Louisville Metro police were called to the 4800 block of Brenda Drive in the Newburg neighborhood around 9:05 a.m.